Time to talk a little bit about the different Phases of a Penetration Test and shed some light on the typical penetration tester workflow.

 There are two kinds of Vulnerability Analysis: Active and Passive.

-The active analysis is naturally more likely to be discovered than Passive.
+The active analysis is naturally more likely to be discovered than the Passive.

 Let the games begin!
 The part we all enjoy the most – Exploitation.